 The lifestyle factors that were removed from the analysis included overweight & obesity and physical activity.
 These factors are not independent of diet.
 Seventh-day Adventists studies (and many others) have shown that the more vegetarian the diet, the lower the BMI and the more physical activity people (and rats) are inclined to undertake.

-It appears that vegan Seventh-day Adventists of California are the healthiest group of people on the planet, out-performing even the Japanese or the Okinawan people.
+Vegan Seventh-day Adventists of California are the healthiest group of people on the planet, out-performing even the Japanese or the Okinawan people.

 The conclusion of The Conversation article is:

-This is reminiscent of Jacob Yerushalmy’s disagreement with researchers who claimed that women who smoked had lower birth-weight infants.
-He suggested that smoking was not the cause of the lower birth weight but a result of “mode of life” differences between the smoking population and non-smoking population.
+This is reminiscent of Jacob Yerushalmy’s disagreement with researchers who claimed that women who smoked had lower birth-weight infants.6 He suggested that smoking was not the cause of the lower birth weight but a result of “mode of life” differences between the smoking population and non-smoking population.

 Headlines such as “Do vegetarians live longer?
 Probably, but not because they’re vegetarian” make the news because people wish to have reasons to continue their current unhealthy dietary habits – not because they contribute to the health of our nation.